ywangd/stash/README.md

 older Pythonista 1.5 compatible version, please refer to the [v0.4](https://github.com/ywangd/stash/tree/v0.4) branch.*

+Starting with `0.7.4`, StaSh supports being run on a PC using the `tkinter` module.
+This is intended for development purposes and may not offer you the best user experience.
+To install StaSh on your PC, either use the line above or clone this repository and run `setup.py`.

 ## Upgrade
 Once StaSh is installed, it can be easily updated by running the `selfupdate` command from within the shell.

 * `selfupdate` defaults to the `master` branch.
 To update from a different branch, e.g. `dev`, use `selfupdate dev`.
 * By default, `selfupdate` compares local and remote versions and only performs